 Looking for a comfortable, smart way to keep your money safe while traveling?
-Money belts are an excellent way to do this, and in this guide we’ll look at what money belts are, how they work, and the best money belts on the market.
+Money belts are an excellent way to do this, and in this guide, we’ll look at what money belts are, how they work, and some of the best money belts and accessories on the market.

 It goes to show how naive we can be and how we can take for granted the ability to pay for lunch by holding your phone next to a card reader for a second and barely batting an eyelid.

 Regardless of technological advancement, in the vast majority of countries across the globe, cash is still a key cog in the mechanisms of their economies.

 Therefore, you will need to withdraw, more often than not, larger sums of money.
 Naturally, depending on the country you’re in, that will make you a target to thieves.

 Thankfully, there are plenty of products on the market that help keep your money safe and away from prying eyes.
 One of those products is the money belt.

 In short, a money belt is a belt commonly worn by tourists with secret compartments that hide valuables and money.